 It took 4 million years of evolution for the cheetah to become the exceptional animal it is today and only 100 years for man to place it on the endangered list.
 Now the fastest land animal in the world is losing its most important race: the race for survival.
 At the turn of the 20th century, an estimated 100,000 cheetahs lived throughout Africa and in parts of the Middle East and Central Asia.
-Today there are about 10,000 cheetahs left and South Africa is home to fewer than 1,500 of these majestic cats.
+Today there are only about 7,100 of these majestic cats left in the wild.

 Cheetah Outreach is an education and community-based programme created to raise awareness of the plight of the cheetah and to campaign for its survival.
 Founder Annie Beckhelling launched the project in January 1997 with just one hectare of land proved by Spier Wine Estate and two cheetahs.

 Cheetah Outreach is continually evolving and taking on new challenges.
 In addition to partnering with ambassador cats to inform the public about the problems the cheetah faces, Cheetah Outreach:

 - Continues to be involved in environmental education, offering curriculum-linked school presentations and resources as well as workshops and fellowships for teachers.

 - Breeds Turkish Anatolian Shepherd dogs and places them on South African farms to guard livestock in an effort to reduce conflict between farmers and predators.